Thousands of Puerto Rico teachers protest for higher wages

 She said she tutors after school to boost her salary and that many teachers in Puerto Rico are forced to work two or three jobs to make ends meet as the cost of food, power and water increases as the island struggles to emerge from bankruptcy and tries to recover from Hurricane Maria and a spate of strong earthquakes.

 The protest is the biggest one so far this week, with Puerto Rico’s Department of Education announcing on Thursday that some 5,000 teachers, or about 25% of those working in public schools, were absent.
-Updated numbers for Friday’s protest weren’t immediately available.
-Alexis Ramos, a spokesman for Puerto Rico’s Department of Education, said officials would soon comment on the situation.
+On Friday, officials said more than 70% of teachers were absent.
+Alexis Ramos, an education department spokesman, said no official was immediately available for comment.

 The protests come just days after a federal control board that is overseeing Puerto Rico’s finances and the U.S. territory’s exit from bankruptcy approved a fiscal plan that contains salary increases for teachers and other public employees.
 Teachers would see an average increase of 27% compared with what they made in fiscal year 2019.
 They would receive half that increase on July 1, with the other half tied to them finishing a payroll and attendance system and providing for student attendance keeping.